suryaprabhakar414/ModakDetection/README.md

 ## Data Collection

-I downloaded the images of Modak from google.
-I downloaded 217 distinct images of Modak.
+I downloaded 217 distinct images of Modak fro google.
 For, Non-Modak i used images of Egg, Dairy product, Dessert, Meat, Rice and Fried Food.
 I got the Non-Modak dataset from Kaggle.
 So there was a total of 434 images in the dataset 217 for each class(Modak and Non-Modak).

 ## Data Augmentation